NoahMarconi/blog/abiencoder/abi_encoded_return.md

     return users;
   }

-}
+}`;

+// Compile the above snippet.
+let compiledContract = solc.compile(contractCode);

+// And log any errors.
+console.log(compiledContract.errors[0])
 ```

 Gives us an error message:

 ```
-:23:43: TypeError: This type is only supported in the new experimental ABI encoder.
+:21:43: TypeError: This type is only supported in the new experimental ABI encoder.
 Use "pragma experimental ABIEncoderV2;" to enable the feature. function get() public constant returns (User[]) {
+                                          ^----^
 ```

 Let's do what the message suggests and see what happens.
 Adding in `pragma experimental ABIEncoderV2;` and encoding with `abi.encode(users);` before returning a `bytes` array.

 ```
-pragma solidity ^0.4.24;
+contractCode = `pragma solidity ^0.4.24;
 pragma experimental ABIEncoderV2; // Use experimental encoding.

 contract ABIExample {